peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 [^more-cases]: Plots of all studied cases can be found in the Additional Materials (see the end of this report).

-Shortwave intermittency Implementetion in a 3D Model
+Shortwave Intermittency Implementetion in a 3D Model
 ------------------------------------------------

 The results from the Single Colomn Model support the application of